 When I’m not photographing weddings and families, I spend a lot of time reading non-fiction, especially articles relating to photography, interior design and travel.
 I make time for exploratory travel on a (usually) quarterly-basis.
 We love to travel and see new places, whether it be in our own state of Missouri or elsewhere, and I enjoy writing about it!
-I enjoy spending my free time sipping on Nespresso lattes, watching documentaries, hanging out with my boyfriend and two cats, and adventuring outdoors to photograph Missouri’s wild and diverse beauty.
+I enjoy spending my free time sipping on Nespresso lattes, watching documentaries, hanging out with my boyfriend and two cats, never missing Taco Tuesday, and adventuring outdoors to photograph Missouri’s wild and diverse beauty.

-My ideal client is someone that is creative & down to earth, values photography as an art-form, has a love for family and an appreciation for the natural world.
+My ideal clients are people that are creative & down to earth, value photography as an art-form, have a love for family and an appreciation for the natural world.
 I try not to take myself too seriously, and prefer to be open, honest and straight-forward in my relationships with people.